by Chris Woodford. Last updated: July 24, 2014.

 - Reinforced Concrete: A Fundamental Approach by Edward G. Nawy.
 Prentice-Hall, 2009.
 A detailed guide for engineers.

 - Reinforced Concrete: Mechanics, Theory, and Design by James K. Wight and James Grierson MacGregor.
 Prentice-Hall, 2009.
 A textbook for university engineering students.

 - Eero Saarinen: Shaping the Future by Eero Saarinen et al. Yale University Press, 2006.
 A photo guide to structures and buildings by one of the pioneers of 20th-century reinforced concrete architecture.

 - Concrete Architecture by Catherine Croft.
-Laurence King Publishing, 2004.
+Gibbs Smith, 2004.
 A coffee-table "celebration of concrete," including a history of the material and a photo guide to iconic concrete buildings and structures.